 The outcome of the second phase of Chrysalis will be:

 - Reusable addresses and support for more standard cryptography (EdDSA), making hardware support for all major architectures possible

 - Simplified transaction layout and a reduction in transaction size, further increasing performance

-- Introduction of new features such as tokenized assets (colored coins)
+- Introduction of new features such as native assets (previously known as colored coins)

 - Significant improvements to the usability and reliability of IOTA